RocketCommunicationsInc/Full-Stack-Developer-Coding-Challenge/README.md

 Because this position requires familiarity with web components, we would like you to refer to our Astro UX Design site (https://astrouxds.com/) for this project.
 You may work with the web components directly, or build your own.
 We also encourage you to utilize our CSS-only library to better match Astro styling.

-Refer to the section *Astro Storybook and Sample Apps* on this page to get more details about Astro components, and to see several sample apps that may provide you with inspiration (https://astrouxds.com/getting-started/developers/).
+Refer to the section *Astro Storybook and Sample Apps* at this link to get more details about Astro components, and to see several sample apps that may provide you with inspiration (https://astrouxds.com/getting-started/developers/).

 ## Requirements